ErickSumUp/svircuit-ui/src/lib/Introduction.story.md

 To find the truth, we need all the information possible.

-Components will be as transparent as possible, no hidden logic.
+Components will be as transparent as possible, no hidden logic, no libraries that hide what needs to be done.

 ### Simplicity

 The truth is always simple.

 Components will be as simple as possible, no unnecessary logic, no unnecessary abstractions.
+Components will use the closest to vanilla Javascript (while using Typescript), pure css, and pure html (with the framework restrictions).
+No JSX allowed.

 ### Solid over adaptable